LeastAuthority/S4-2.0/README.rst

 ``````

 z-addr keys are required to process incoming transactions representing subscription payments.
-The wallet contains only the viewing keys for these transactions.
+The wallet contains *only* the viewing keys necessary for this processing.
 This limits the damage that can be done should the wallet be compromised
 (transactions can be read but funds cannot be spent).